Juana Clem McGhee

 Juana was invited to write a First Person article for Emory Report in April 2009.
 Click here to read the article.

 In 2011, she curated "The Mind's Eye" exhibit of Myron McGhee's photographs of Tibetan monks painting sand mandalas.
-The photos were on display at various venues on Emory's campus throughout the 2011-2014 academic years.
+The photos were on display at various venues on Emory's campus throughout the 2011-2013.
 Click here for more information regarding the exhibit.